 We also have a 6 hour event for individuals or teams.
 This takes place during daylight hours only.

 The event takes place in the Wicklow Mountains to the south of Dublin.
 The precise start/finish location is not disclosed until close to the event date.
 The terrain is mainly open moor-land with large tracts of planted coniferous forest.
-The maps used for the event are either Harvey’s 1:30000 map of Wicklow or one of the EastWest maps of Wicklow, also 1:30,000.
-The specific map required will be announced in advance of event and competitors must supply their own maps
+The maps used for the event in 2018 will be the East-Wes Lugnaquilla & Glendalough 1:25000 .

 The winning team will be determined by totaling the number of points scored less any penalty points accrued for over-running the cut off finish time.
 In the event of a tie, the higher placing shall be awarded to the team that finished earlier.

-Prizes are handcraften in Glenmalure, Co Wicklow by Crannmor Pottery
+Prizes are handcrafted in Glenmalure, Co Wicklow by Crannmor Pottery